"We help you make the connections in the TV

 All this is exactly why we designed Open Door.

-Edited by an ex-screenwriter/Head of Development, Open Door is a monthly newsletter packed with the info you need to get your scripts into the hands of the commissioners.
+Created and edited by an ex-screenwriter/Head of Development with over twenty years' professional experience, Open Door is a monthly newsletter packed with the info you need to get your scripts into the hands of the commissioners.

 We believe KNOWLEDGE IS POWER.